Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ## Overview

-The [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] provides an opinionated approach for deploying and managing the core platform capabilities of the [Azure landing zones conceptual architecture][ESLZ-Architecture] using Terraform.
+The [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] is designed to accelerate deployment of the [Azure landing zones conceptual architecture][ESLZ-Architecture] using Terraform.

-Depending on selected options, this module can deploy different groups of resources as needed.
+Using a very simple initial configuration, the module will deploy the recommended core Management Group hierarchy, including the recommended governance baseline using Azure Policy.
+The default configuration can be easily extended to meet differing requirements, and includes the ability to deploy platform resources.

 This is currently split logically into the following capabilities: